 Multiple research studies have linked gluten to the condition known as intestinal permeability – AKA – Leaky Gut Syndrome.
 I recently had the privilege of speaking with one of the leading gluten sensitivity researchers in the world, Dr. Alessio Fasano.
-He is the head of research at the University of Maryland Celiac Research Center, and he is responsible for discovering the gluten/leaky gut connection.
+He is the head of research at the University of Harvard Celiac Research Center, and he is responsible for discovering the gluten/leaky gut connection.
 In this video, we discuss how this condition can affect the gut, the brain, and multiple other tissues in the body…

 Making the Connection – The Gluten Free Warrior’s Stance: